molindu/IMPORTANTS/Spring Boot.md

       * Used for making tightly couple to loosely couple Declarative
         *aspects & common conventions
-can't create objects using Interface transaction?
+can't create objects using Interface <br>
+transaction? <br>
-      when one data depends on two tales every tale should be handled together.
-That handling process is a transaction.
+      when one data depends on two tales every tale should be handled together.<br> That handling process is a transaction.
-What is a concern?
+What is a concern?<br>
+//
-    behaviour of a class (behaviour == a transaction) cross-cutting concern?
+    behaviour of a class (behaviour == a transaction)
+//
+cross-cutting concern?<br>
+//
     more than one class repeat one concern
+//
 OOP?
     If crosscutting concerns exist (one concern used in many classes ) separate them from system services and apply them.
 That applies mechanism is OOP.
 Bean?